 Visit the Hub City Railroad Museum.

-On a windy day, fly a kite at Barnet Park.
+On a windy day, fly a kite or visit the splash pad at Barnet Park.

 Play frisbee (disc) golf at one of the several local parks that has a disc golf course.

-Watch airplanes and play at the new Spartanburg Memorial Airport Park.
+Watch airplanes and play (and get wet in the splash pad) at the Spartanburg Memorial Airport Park.

 Each week, your kids can attend a free storytime at Books Come Alive at Chick-fil-a.
 See our calendar for dates and locations.